Casio VZ-10M: A Practical Manual for Sound Designers

 1. Press [MENU 1] → press [M1]

-2. Scroll to the Line Function → press [MENU 1]
+2. Scroll to the Line Mode function → press [MENU 1]

 1. Press [M1] → scroll to Function 1-1 → press [MENU 1] → set waveform to 0 (Sine)